-Most not-for-profit organizations typically receive support in the form of money, but many times, they also receive goods to use or sell, as well as intangible items, such as services or free use of facilities.
+Most nonprofit organizations typically receive support in the form of money, but many times, they also receive goods to use or sell, as well as intangible items, such as services or free use of facilities.
 But some not-for-profits don’t realize that these non-monetary donations are often required to be valued and recognized as contribution revenue, with an offsetting entry to expenses or assets.
 Here are a few things to consider when your not-for-profit receives one of these gifts.

 Does it benefit our organization?